yhaozhe/arid/README.md

 Frontend for **ARID** – upload a floor plan and prompt, get back a 3D scene rendered with React Three Fiber.

-This repo currently contains the **Next.js frontend** in the root (or in `frontend/` if you moved it).
+This repo currently contains the **Next.js frontend** in the `frontend/` folder.
 Below are the steps to install and run it locally.

 ## Prerequisites